schumannlive/tomsk-archivizer/README.md

 ## How to make it work:

-1. Open up config.json in your editor of choice and adjust schedule time as described in the annotation.
+1. Open up config.json in your editor of choice and adjust "hour" value so it matches 8am Central European Summer Time (0-23)

 2. Run **npm install** in the directory you put your bot in